Table of Contents

-Clinical Features of the Prader-Willi Syndrome
+Clinical Features of PWS

 |Stage 1||Infants are hypotonic or “floppy” with very low muscle tone.
-Weak cry and a poor suck reflex are typical.
-Babies with PWS usually are unable to breastfeed and frequently require tube feeding.
+A weak cry and poor suck reflex are typical.
+Babies with PWS are usually unable to breastfeed and require frequent tube feeding.
 Failure to thrive if feeding difficulties are not monitored and treated.
-Strength and muscle tone generally improve.
+Strength and muscle tone generally improve over time.
 Motor milestones are achieved but are usually delayed.|

 |Stage 2||It is characterized by a voracious appetite.
-The absence of normal satiety and hunger cues is characteristic.
-This stage is encountered between 2–6 yrs of age.
-Obesity, overeating, and food seeking behavior are prevalent.
-If left untreated; frank obesity with its subsequent ill complications like Type 2 Diabetes mellitus often sets in.
-The lower basal metabolic rate is present.|
+The absence of normal satiety and hunger cues is a characteristic of this stage and encountered between 2–6 years of age.
+Obesity, overeating, and food-seeking behavior are prevalent.
+If left untreated, obesity and subsequent complications, including type 2 diabetes mellitus, often set in.
+The basal metabolic rate is low.|

-- Behavioral issues to a sudden change in surroundings with frequent temper tantrums
+- Behavioral issues and frequent temper tantrums

 - Skin picking